hashicorp/vault-client-go/docs/System.md

 	}
 	client.SetToken("my-token")

-	name :=  // string | The name of the plugin type_ :=  // string | The type of the plugin, may be auth, secret, or database
+	name := "name_example" // string | The name of the plugin
+	type_ := "type__example" // string | The type of the plugin, may be auth, secret, or database

 	resp, err := client.System.DeleteSysPluginsCatalogTypeName(context.Background(), name, type_)
 	if err != nil {
 		log.Fatal(err)